Kamran-Afzali/Kamran-Afzali.github.io/_posts/ANTs.md

 ### Volumetric visualizations with antsSurf

-Our third program, antsSurf, is used to produce volumetric surface renderings from binary images with optional functional overlays.
-Again, the antsSurf help menu provides a more comprehensive description of functionality but some available options include:
+*antsSurf* is used to produce volumetric surface renderings from binary images with optional functional overlays with a comprehensive description of functionality but some available options include:

 + Specification of more than one functional overlay
 + Painting of functional overlays based on order on the command line